many students are in the class?

 entered the United States on a visa waiver,

-an F-1 visa and who wish to enrich their summer break
+an F-1 visa and who wish to practice English during their summer break,

 US citizens or residents.